equinor/witsml-explorer/Src/WitsmlExplorer.Desktop/README.md

 yarn electron:dist
 ```

-The installer can be found in `Src/WitsmlExplorer.Desktop/dist/WEx-Desktop Setup <version>.exe`.
+The installer can be found in `Src/WitsmlExplorer.Desktop/dist/WExDesktopInstaller.Windows.x64.<version>}.exe`.
 Run it and follow the instructions.

 Run playwright tests:
 ```sh